aristocrats/sikky/README.md

 [![Build Status](https://travis-ci.org/Kflash/sikky.svg?branch=master)](https://travis-ci.org/Kflash/sikky)

 A very fast, and small sized boilerplate.
 Uses `TypeScript 2.0 Pre` to compile down to `ES2015` by default.
-From there it's up to you if you want to use `Rollup` and `Bublé` to bundle down to a clean `ES2015` bundle. `Bublé` is used for compability with older browsers.
+From there it's up to you if you want to use `Rollup` and `Bublé` to bundle down to a clean `ES2015` bundle.
+`Bublé` is used for compability with older browsers.
 Easy to get rid of or replaced with Babel.

-Rollup is used to keep track on the environment variabels, and bundle both a development or a production build.
+Rollup keep track of the environment variabels, and output both a development or a production build.
+The production build get minified with `uglify`.

 A complete bundle time is assumed to be around 0.4 ms. Depends on your computer.
-Production build get minified with `uglify`.

 Unit testing are done with `Karma` + `Mocha` + `TypeScript`.